-2. Leave a note
+2. Leaving a note

-3. Call your local animal control department
+3. Calling your regional animal control department

-4. Build a shelter for the dog
+4. Building a dog’s shelter

-5. Be persistent
+5. Being persistent